iexcloud/docs/source/getting-started/early-access-program-info-hub.md

 Please see the console home page's IEX Cloud Early Access **Ideas Table** and the [Changelog](https://github.com/iexcloud/docs/blob/main/source/reference/changelog.md).

-- You can remove an AWS Integration and configure a new one.
+- AWS S3: You can remove an [AWS Integration](../migrating-and-importing-data/accessing-s3-via-storage-integration.md) (credential) and configure a new one.

 ## Recently Fixed Bugs

 These notable bugs were recently fixed.

-- AWS S3: You can create a dataset from an AWS S3 bucket data source.
+- AWS S3: You can create a dataset from an AWS S3 source.

 ## Known Issues

 Stear clear of the following bugs and unfinished features.
 When we resolve them, we'll update the appropriate sections above.

+- AWS S3: Creating a *new* dataset from an AWS S3 source requires the [AWS Integration](../migrating-and-importing-data/accessing-s3-via-storage-integration.md) credential type.
+- AWS S3: Loading data from an AWS S3 source into a new or existing dataset requires the source to have a selected file key (file) or a file pattern that matches a file key.
-- AWS S3: Using JSONPath with S3 bucket JSON files requires selecting a JSON file.
+- AWS S3: Using JSONPath with S3 bucket JSON files requires selecting a JSON file key (file).

 ## Known Limitations